 I’ve long thought that the most consequential thing I’ve ever done was write a newspaper editorial that helped stop development atop the highest wooded hilltop overlooking the New York metro.
 The hill is called High Mountain, and it is now home to the High Mountain Park Preserve in Wayne, New Jersey.
 That’s it above, highlighted by a rectangle on a shot I took from a passenger plane on approach to LaGuardia in 2008.

 The year was 1970, and I was a 23-year-old reporter for a suburban daily called Wayne Today (which may still exist).
 One day, while at the police station picking up copies of the previous day’s reports, I found a detailed plan to develop the top of High Mountain, and decided to pay the place a visit.
 So I took a fun hike through thick woods and a din of screaming cicadas (Brood X, I gather—the same one that inspired Bob Dylan’s “Day of the Locust”) to a rocky clearing at the crest, and immediately decided the mountain was a much better place for a park than for the office building specified in the plan.

 As it happened there was also a need for an editorial soon after that, and Jerry Fuchs, who usually wrote our editorials, wasn’t available.
 So I came off the bench and wrote this:

 That was a draft proof of the piece.* I ran across it today while cleaning old papers from a file cabinet in my garage.
 I doubt anybody has the final printed piece, and I’m amazed that the proof exists.

 I left for another paper after that, and didn’t keep up with Wayne news, beyond hearing that my editorial derailed the development plan.
 No doubt activists of various kinds were behind the eventual preservation of the mountain.
-But it’s nice to know that there is some small proof that I had something to do with that.
+But it’s nice to know there is some small proof I had something to do with that.

 More High Mountain links: